neenu-kurian/hangman/README.md

 # Hangman game
-Hangman game written in React
+Hangman game written in React and Redux

 Visit https://neenushangman.herokuapp.com/ to play the game.